 “Usualmente dota a sus obras de valores simbólicos, ritualiza los procesos y siempre esta atento a encuentros fortuitos, considera que el encuentro en torno a un enunciado compartido es la base del “momento-obra”, en el que el artista se convierte en un catalizador que facilitar los procesos simbióticos entre el objeto de arte y el público a quien se esta dirigiendo, y que el éxito de la obra depende de la pertinencia de las preguntas que se plantea para construir la premisa detonadora de su acción.
 Afirma que esta premisa debe provenir del ecosistema cultural en que se establecerá la obra, “momento” al que llama, “el punto de fusión simbiótico”.”

-Valerie Green / Dance Enthropy
+Valerie Green / Dance Entropy

 “… strikes a chord, masterfully presenting beautiful images and a whirlwind of heart racing moments.” -Annie Roller, Eyes on the Arts